 The 2004 Ford GT comes with a 5.4-liter V8 engine producing a greater 506 hp and 678 Nm of torque.
-A second generation Ford GT was reintroduced in 2015 and was pre-ordered by around 6,500 applicants making it oversubscribed.
+A second generation Ford GT for sale was reintroduced in 2015 and was pre-ordered by around 6,500 applicants making it oversubscribed.

 >>> Related: 5 used supercars that would be wise to buy